This post was originally published on this site

 5S Principles

-Finally, if you’re looking to the efficiency of your visual factory, the 5S principles are a great place to start.
+Finally, if you’re looking to improve the efficiency of your visual factory, the 5S principles are a great place to start.
 These principles—Sort, Set in Order, Shine, Standardize, and Sustain—guarantee organization and cleanliness in your work environment while promoting a culture of continuous improvement.

 Here’s a closer look at each principle and how you can put it into practice.